pflaeging/gubernat/README.md

 ## About

-Gubernat is an approach to establish a production ready small kubernetes cluster.
+Gubernat is an approach to establish a production ready kubernetes cluster.

 The main goal in creating gubernat was: replace docker-compose in a portable open and upgradable way that is compatible with standard kubernetes configs and maintains a small footprint.

-It will typically run on a single server.
-But it's good practice to have the opportunity to scale it up to a redundant configuration without too much effort.
+It will run on a single server, a small 3 node cluster and also a later 100 node cluster.

-So we created a simple installation procedure for kubernetes 1.16+, flannel as networking layer, the kubernetes-dashboard, helm and the standard nginx ingress configuration.
+So we created a simple installation procedure for kubernetes 1.27+, cilium as networking layer, the kubernetes-dashboard, helm and the contour ingress configuration.

 ## Components